chrisrusselldigital/CV/README.md

 [Github](http://www.github.com/chrisrusselldigital) | [LinkedIn](http://www.linkedin.com/in/chrisrussell1/)

 I'm a passionate digital professional with a breadth and depth of experience.
-Currently studying software development at Makers Academy.
+Having completed a 12 intensive software development at Makers Academy, I'm now looking for my first role.

 Previously my career has focused on digital marketing, including Adwords, SEO and email.
 Over time, I found myself specialising more and more in analytics and data, as well as the accompanying business change & strategy.
-Working with developers day-to-day (and having build my first webpage back in 1996) I could no longer resist absorbing myself in code.
+Working with developers day-to-day (and having build my first webpage back in 1996) I could no longer resist the urge to make things.

 ## Skills

 #### Software development

+- Ruby
+- Ruby on Rails
+- Sinatra
-- Basic Ruby/Github
+- Github
 - Pairing
 - [6Kyu](https://www.codewars.com/users/chrisrusselldigital) on Codewars